 In June 2018, following sustained international support and scrutiny – in which the EU played an active role – Iraq has been removed from the FATF List of Countries that have been identified as having strategic deficiencies in anti-money-laundering and countering terrorism financing.

 Overall, these actions aim at making the results of earlier EU stabilisation interventions in Iraq sustainable.
 In view of achieving long-term stability in the country, the EU also supports national and community reconciliation and local governments through several actions, for example aimed at reducing tensions between Internally Displaced Persons and host communities through a €3.5 million contribution.

 The EU is at the forefront of the humanitarian response in Iraq to support the victims of the conflict, having delivered a total amount of €370 million since 2014.

 The primary objetive of the European Union in Syria is to reach an end to the conflict through a genuine political settlement in line with UN Security Council Resolution 2254/2015 and to decisively defeat Da'esh and other terrorist organisations.
 This can only be achieve through a Syrian-led and Syrian-owned political transition, which would bring lasting peace to the country and enable Syrians to return to their homes in safeand dignified conditions and contribute to the reconstruction of the country.

-Since the beginning of the conflict, the European Union has allocated more than €1 billion in assistance to the Syrian population living inside Syria, including Internally Displaced persons and their host communities, in particular €740 million to cover humanitarian needs.
+Since the beginning of the conflict, the European Union has allocated more than €1 billion in assistance to the Syrian population living in Syria, including Internally Displaced persons and their host communities, in particular €740 million to cover humanitarian needs.

 To promote resilience and stabilisation, at least €13.7 million have been allocated to support Syrian civil society and human-rights organisations, including for human rights violation documentation, support to independent media, transitional justice and accountability, and capacity development.